 Different types of hernias develop inside different parts of the body, causing an abnormal bulging of one area into another.
-A hiatal hernia forms inside the diaphragm, the muscular area that lays between the chest and the lower abdomen.
-The prevalence rate of hiatal hernia is between 13-60 percent of all adults.
+A hiatal hernia, also known as a hiatus hernia, forms inside the diaphragm, the muscular area that lays between the chest and the lower abdomen.
+It’s the most common diaphragmatic hernia, with the prevalence rate of hiatal hernia is between 13 percent to 60 percent of all adults.
 This includes roughly half of those over the age of 50.
 However, many people with a hiatal hernia have no idea because they never experience noticeable symptoms.

 The abdomen holds most of the most important organs of the digestive system.
-These include: the lower part of the esophagus, stomach, small intestine, colon, rectum, liver, gallbladder, pancreas, spleen, kidneys and bladder.
+These include the lower part of the esophagus, stomach, small intestine, colon, rectum, liver, gallbladder, pancreas, spleen, kidneys and bladder.
 When the abdomen experiences injury, lots of pressure, straining or inflammation, then any of these organs can dysfunction.
 Middle to older-aged women (over 50 years old) develop hiatal hernias more than any other group.
-The risk only goes up if the woman is overweight, obese, ill due to another disease or pregnant.
+The risk only goes up if the woman is overweight, obese, ill due to another disease or pregnant, according to the Cleveland Clinic.
 (1)

 If you’ve talked to your doctor about symptoms of heartburn, anemia, acid reflux or GERD, he or she might have recommended that you should be checked for a hiatal hernia.
 All of these conditions are related and develop due to similar causes.
 These causes include eating a poor diet, being overweight/obese, taking certain medications, or high levels of inflammation.